Skip to main content

 Types of optimism

-Not much has been written about the types of optimism and popular media usually projects optimism as a one-size-fits-all kind of construct.
-But optimism comes in various shades and should not be considered as a Pollyannaish view of everything.
+Not much has been written about the types of optimism and popular media usually projects optimism as a one-size-fits-all construct.
+But optimism comes in various shades and should not be considered a Pollyannaish view of everything.
 Here are the types of optimism:

-Dispositional optimism: Some individuals are naturally optimistic as part of their disposition and this is known as dispositional optimism (Carver & Scheier, 2014).
+Dispositional optimism: Some individuals are naturally optimistic as part of their disposition, known as dispositional optimism (Carver & Scheier, 2014).
 Dispositional optimism is more of a personality trait rather than an anticipation based on a particular situation.
-People with dispositional optimism, by their expectation of positive future outcomes, continue to exert effort if they confront an important problem.
+By their expectation of positive future outcomes, people with dispositional optimism continue to exert effort if they confront an important problem.
 Pessimists, by contrast, are generally more doubtful about their future and are likely to withdraw effort from goal-related problems.
 Dispositional optimism has been compared to big optimism, which may be a biologically driven tendency that leads to a desirable outcome because it produces a general state of vigor and resilience.

-Situational optimism: Also called little optimism, this optimism is the product of one’s past experience with specific situations and promotes desirable outcome because it leads one to pursue specific actions that work well in specific situations.
+Situational optimism: Also called little optimism, is the product of one’s past experience with specific situations.
+It promotes desirable outcomes by leading one to pursue specific actions that work well in specific situations.
 While big optimism helps you reach your life goals, little optimism gets you through day-to-day life.

-Flexible optimism: Flexible optimism refers to the choice that one makes either to use optimism or not use it depending on the situation.
+Flexible optimism: This refers to the choice to use optimism or not, depending on the situation.
 Optimism works better if the cost of failure in whatever you are trying to accomplish is low.
-For example, if you are striving to achieve something (e.g., getting a promotion, selling a product, writing a difficult report, winning a game) or if you want to lead or inspire others (Seligman, 2006).
+For example, if you are striving to achieve something (e.g., getting a promotion, selling a product, writing a difficult report, winning a game) or want to lead or inspire others (Seligman, 2006).

 When not to use optimism

-Keep in mind, though, that optimism may not be helpful in every situation and may backfire if it is used in situations where the cost of failure is high (Duggal, 2018; Seligman, 2006).
+Remember, though, that optimism may not be helpful in every situation and may backfire if used in situations where the cost of failure is high (Duggal, 2018; Seligman, 2006).
 Examples include:

 • If your goal is to plan for a risky and uncertain future (e.g., optimism is not a good strategy for a frustrated spouse thinking about starting an affair as it risks a divorce).